 The ELAS simulator assumes that the candidate who accepts the liver graft is transplanted, and removes scheduled events for this transplanted candidate from the Future Event Set.
-In case the donor liver was exported and transplanted to a different ET member country in HU or ACO tiers (or based on an obligation), the obligation system module creates (or redeems) obligations (see Section \ref{section:obligations}).
-The post-transplant module simulates a time-until-liver-failure for each transplantation (see Section \ref{section:posttransplant}).
-In case the transplant recipient is simulated to re-list on the liver waiting list before graft failure, the post-transplant module schedules a \enquote{synthetic} re-listing for the candidate.
-This synthetic re-listing is constructed by combining the static information from the transplant recipient, with the dynamic status updates from a candidate who was actually listed for a repeat transplantation.
+If a liver was allocated across country borders in HU or ACO tiers, the obligation system module creates obligations (see Section \ref{sec:elasobligations}).
+For livers exported based on an obligation, obligations are redeemed.
+The post-transplant module simulates a time-until-liver-failure for each transplantation (see Section \ref{sec:elasposttransplant}).
+In case the transplant recipient is simulated to be enlisted for a repeat liver transplantation before the candidate's death, the post-transplant module schedules a ``synthetic'' re-listing for the candidate.

 The processing of patient and donor events continues until the simulation end date is reached.
 At simulation termination, information on transplantations is written to an output file.
-A list of discarded grafts (if any) is also written to output files, as are the final states of all candidates present in the simulation.
-These final states include candidate exit statuses (waiting, waitlist death, transplanted, or waitlist removal), as well as the last reported MELD scores of candidates.
-Such information may be summarized in post-processing to calculate the summary statistics relevant to a specific research question.
-We chose to write raw information to files rather than pre-defined summaries of information to give end users maximum flexibility in calculating more complicated summary statistics.
+A list of discarded grafts is also written to output files, as are the final states of all candidates present in the simulation.
+These final states include candidate exit statuses (waiting, waiting list death, transplanted, or waiting list removal), as well as their last reported MELD scores.
+Such information may be summarized to calculate the statistics relevant for a specific research question.
+We chose to write raw information to files rather than predefined summaries of information to give end users maximum flexibility in reporting more complicated statistics.